MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

  ### Create your bot using service UI

-To begin manually creating your bot, download the following 4 files located in the GitHub [BotFramework-Samples](https://github.com/Microsoft/BotFramework-Samples) repository into a local folder:
+To begin manually creating your bot, download the following 4 files located in the GitHub [BotFramework-Samples](https://aka.ms/botdispatchgitsamples) repository into a local folder:
 [home-automation.json](https://aka.ms/dispatch-home-automation-json),
 [weather.json](https://aka.ms/dispatch-weather-json),
 [nlp-with-dispatchDispatch.json](https://aka.ms/dispatch-dispatch-json),
 [QnAMaker.tsv](https://aka.ms/dispatch-qnamaker-tsv)

+One method to accomplish this is to open the GitHub repository link above, click on **BotFramework-Samples**, then "Clone or download" the repository to your local machine.
+Note that these files are in a different repository than the sample mentioned in the prerequisites.

 ### Manually create LUIS apps